What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • Glama Color - wine red.

-Pure cellulose tinted tracing paper Zanders spectrum, a wide range of colors.
-Recommended for offset, silk-screen, digital (requires preliminary testing), letterpress, as well as varnishing, embossing, blind embossing and foil stamping.
+Pure cellulose tinted tracing paper Zanders spectral, wide range of colors.
+Recommended for offset, silk-screen, digital (preliminary testing required), letterpress printing, as well as varnishing, embossing, blind and foil stamping.
 Digital printing does not guarantee consistent results.
-Pre-testing is required.
+Preliminary testing is necessary.

 The collection contains envelopes.